blendsdk/blend-class-system/README.md

 ##Singletons

-In BlendJS Singletons are object that are automatically instantiated and exist throughout the entire life-cycle of your application.
+In BlendJS Singletons are objects that are automatically instantiated and exist throughout the entire life-cycle of an application.
 Once you mark a class as a ```singleton```, BlendJS creates an object with the same name as the class itself and initializes that object to be used further.
-Please note that you cannot create multiple instances of a singleton class, for example:
+Please note that you cannot create multiple instances of a singleton class.
+There can be only one instance of a singleton:

 ```JavaScript
 /**